Oliver-Busemann/BirdCLEF_24/README.md

 https://www.kaggle.com/competitions/birdclef-2024

 ### 1) preprocess_data
--From the raw audio data create spectrograms and save them to disk.
+-From the raw audio data create spectrograms and save them to disk</br>
--This is done for each 5s sequence.
+-This is done for each 5s sequence</br>
--The paths to the spectrograms/mel-spectrograms and additional information like the target and rating of the recording are saved as a csv.
+-The paths to the spectrograms/mel-spectrograms and additional information like the target and rating of the recording are saved as a csv</br>

 ### 2) split_data
 -The preprocessed data must now be split into 5-folds